JuriSchalueck/MSOD/README.md

 # Multiple Salient Object Detection with DeepGaze III and SAM

-This repository contains the UPDATED code to my Bacheors Thesis in which I presentet MSOD which combines the DeepGaze III model with the foundational SAM model to predict objects and their relative salience in a image.
+This repository contains the UPDATED code to my Bacheor's Thesis in which I presented MSOD.
+MSOD combines the DeepGaze III model with the foundational SAM model to predict objects and their relative salience in an image.

 ## Contents

 The repository contains multiple files:
 - This README.md file
-- A requirements.txt file with the necascerry python dependencies
+- A requirements.txt file with the necessary python dependencies
-- A python script that combines the COCO dataset with the COCO-FreeView dataset to create our MSCO (Multiple Salient COCO Objects) dataset named CreateMSCODataset.py
+- A python script that combines the COCO Dataset with the COCO-FreeView Dataset to create our MSCO (Multiple Salient COCO Objects) Dataset named CreateMSCODataset.py
 - A python script for the Deepgaze part of our proposed model DeepGaze.py
 - A python script for the SAM and Ranking part of our model SAM_and_Ranking.py
 - Two evaluation scripts, one for our MSCO Dataset and one for the ASSR Dataset